esphome/esphome-docs/components/climate/bedjet.rst

     :description: Instructions for setting up a BedJet climate device.
     :image: bedjet.png

-The ``bedjet`` climate platform creates a climate device which can be used to control a BedJet V3 Climate Comfort Sleep System.
+The ``bedjet`` component allows you to communicate with a BedJet V3 Climate Comfort Sleep System.

 This component supports the following functionality: